ugbodagadave/Esther/how-it-works.md

 6.  **Response and Logging**:
     *   The result of the API call (success or failure) is received.
     *   A final status message is sent to the user (e.g., "Trade executed successfully" or "Trade failed: Insufficient funds").
-    *   The transaction details are logged in the **MongoDB Database** for the user's history.
+    *   The transaction details are logged in the **PostgreSQL Database** for the user's history.

 ## 4. Gemini Model Allocation Strategy
 The choice between Gemini Pro and Flash is dynamic and crucial for balancing performance and cost.